 Other places to find Bluebonnets in Texas

-The Texas Hill Country is another great place where you can spot bluebonnets along with Texas paintbrushes, primrose, prairie verbena — you will find them the roadways in Austin, San Antonio, Fredericksburg, and San Marcos.
+The Texas Hill Country is another great place where you can spot bluebonnets along with Texas paintbrushes, primrose, prairie verbena — you will find them on the roadways in Austin, San Antonio, Fredericksburg, and San Marcos.